larryhastings/big/README.md

     * `type_bound_to(o)` returns the instance that `type(o)` has
       been bound to, if `type(o)` is a bound inner class bound to an instance.
+    * `bound_inner_base(cls)` is only needed to use BoundInnerClas with Python 3.6.
+It's unnecessary in Python 3.7+.
 * Added `generate_tokens` to new module *big.tokens*.
   `generate_tokens` is a convenience wrapper around Python's `tokenize.generate_tokens`, which has an abstruse "readline"-based interface.  `tokens.generate_tokens` lets you simply pass in a string object, and returns a generator yielding tokens.
-(And--if you pass in a big `String` object, the `string` values it yields will be slices from that original `String`!)
+It also preserves slices of str subclasses--if the string you pass in is a `big.string` object, the `string` values it yields will be slices from that original `big.string`!
 * The *big.tokens* module also contains definitions for every token defined by any version of Python supported by big (3.6+).  big's version